Markus0110/UE_01/README.md

 Our Project is a innovative Project of Markus,Christoph and Patrick

-3.2 Think of the funkction
+3.2 Think of the function

     Made a structure